Miragon/robocorp-certification/README.md

 ### Setup PyCharm

-> Note: PyCharm is missing some of the convenient command from Visual Studio Code.
+> Note: PyCharm lacks some of the practical commands of Visual Studio Code.
-> Like bootstrapping a new robot project or uploading a robot to *Control Room*.
+> For example, bootstrapping a new robot project or uploading a robot to the *Control Room*.
+> But you can use the [rcc](https://robocorp.com/docs/rcc/overview) command line tool to do this.

 Open one of the projects in PyCharm and add new **Python Interpreter**
 1. `PyCharm` > `Settings`